 The Institute for Supply Management said Monday that its index of manufacturing conditions fell to a reading of 49.5.
 That's down from 51.7 in October.

 Any reading above 50 signals expansion, while readings below 50 indicate contraction.
 Manufacturing grew in October for only the second time since May.
+The ISM is a trade group of purchasing managers.

 Businesses expressed concerns about the "fiscal cliff."
 That's the name for sharp tax increases and government spending cuts that will take effect in January if Congress and the Obama administration fail to strike a budget deal before then.